This post may contain affiliate sales links. Please read my disclosure policy.

 Drizzle with Olive Oil + Seasonings

-Drizzle with olive oil and sprinkle with salt and pepper.
+Drizzle the brussels sprouts with olive oil and sprinkle with salt and pepper.
 Toss to coat thoroughly.
 Then you’re going to want to spread these out into a single layer, all facing flat side down.
 This is to ensure even roasting.
-If they are too close, they end up steaming each other, so don’t overcrowd either.
+If they are too close to one another, they end up steaming each other, so don’t overcrowd either.

 Roast In the Oven